gruntwork-io/docs/docs/refarch/access/how-to-auth-vpn/index.md

 Most of the AWS resources that comprise the Reference Architecture run in private subnets, which means they do not have a public IP address, and cannot be reached directly from the public Internet.
 This reduces the "surface area" that attackers can reach.
 Of course, you still need access into the VPCs, so we exposed a single entrypoint into the network: an [OpenVPN server](https://openvpn.net/).

-You use an OpenVPN client to connect to the OpenVPN server, which gets you "in" to the network, allowing you to securely connect to private resources in the account.
+You use an OpenVPN client to connect to the OpenVPN server.
+Once connected to the VPN, you can securely connect to private resources in the account.

 Here are the steps you'll need to take: